 No person may be listed as the principal investigator for more than one proposal submitted to this solicitation.
+There is no limit as to the number of proposals for which a given person may act as the co-PI.

 Additional Eligibility Info: